top of page

 Who issues them?
 Colorado Secretary of State

-State fee: $5 per document
+State fee: $5 per apostille

 Turnaround Time: